utnet-org/utility-readonly/CONTRIBUTING.md

 ```

 The RPC is documented [here](https://docs.near.org/api/rpc/introduction), and
-can be conveniently accessed from the command line [NEAR
+can be conveniently accessed from the command line [Utility
 CLI](https://docs.near.org/tools/unc-cli) utility.

 ## Next Steps